AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### Steering Behaviors

-- Flee: The waffle will run from nearby pancakes using flee algorithms, weighted by the distance between it and the pancakes (very similar to Separate).
+- Flee: The waffle will run from nearby pancakes using multiple uses of the flee steering behavior, weighted by the distance between it and the pancakes (very similar to Separate).
     - Input: All pancakes within a certain range
 - Obstacles
     - The waffle will avoid syrup in this state.